GRTLCollaboration/GRChombo/README.md

 [here](https://www.paraview.org/download/).
 Please do this in advance of the tutorial.

 Before we tunnel to fawcett, we need to add a server on the Paraview client.
-To do this, open Paraview, and click 'connect' in the top left corner, then `add server'.
+To do this, open Paraview, and click the connect icon near the top left corner, then `add server'.
 Change the name to whatever you like e.g. 'localhost'.
 All other settings should be the default